guinea-pigg/Pagination_in_API_Documentation/index.md

 - [Documentation Standards and Guidelines](Documentation_Standards_and_Guidelines)
 - [Examples of Pagination in API Documentation](Examples_of_Pagination_in_API_Documentation)
 - [References](References)

-Welcome to the <em>Pagination Concept in API Documentation</em> project.
-The repository contains the final project for Vistula post-graduate studies on Technical Communication.
-At the same time the repository aims to provide a comprehensive understanding of pagination within the context of API documentation.

 ## Who can benefit from the documentation?